When it comes to the success of your business, never underestimate the power of a great logo design.

 Is the logo ‘portable’

-When it comes to creating a successful logo, usually less is more.
+When it comes to creating a perfect logo, usually less is more.
 A logo that too complex in design not only means that it may be harder to recognise from a distance, but it might also not be as ‘portable’.
 By this I mean, will it work on a small business card design, or reproduce easily on signage, in a greyscale press ad, on a uniform, on the header area of a website, etc?

 Ensuring your logo can be easily reproduced across every medium is critical for brand consistency, as well as your budget.
 Take a logo such as Mercedes Benz.
 Simple, single colour design.
 For one of the world’s most prestigious brands, they also have one of the most cost effective and flexible brands.
 In the many years they have been in business, their logo would have saved them millions in printing costs as they chose a simple colour palette, and can be reproduced quickly across many mediums.